-These annexes provide further details on the Bank's energy lending policy.
-The first four annexes refer to the themes outlined in the main report.
+The annexes refer to the themes outlined in the main ELP report.
 Each is structured in a similar manner.
-Section 1 defines the classes of projects that the Bank will seek to support.
-Based on the rationale presented in Chapter 3 of the main document, the second section indicates those types of projects that the Bank sees as providing a particularly high level of support to the Bank's energy lending policy.
-Finally, Section 3 sets out specific technical and economic criteria that the Bank will apply in general when appraising a particular type of project.
-Please note that this is not exhaustive, and as part of its due diligence process the Bank's technical team reserves the right to require additional criteria on a case-by-case basis.
+Section 1 defines the classes of projects that are eligible for the Bank's financing and are consistent with the Paris alignment framework defined in the EIB's Climate Bank Roadmap approved in 2020.
+Based on the rationale presented in the ELP's main document and the Additionality Impact and Measurement Framework, section 2 of each annex indicates the types of projects that the Bank sees as providing a particularly high level of support to the Bank's energy lending policy objectives.
+Lastly, section 3 sets out specific technical and economic criteria that the Bank applies when appraising a particular type of project.